v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-3-azdo.md

 (Note: these are preview extensions; functionality, documentation and artwork may vary at time of publication of this guide.)

 5. Click on each of these extensions and install them in your Azure DevOps instance.

 6. They should now show up under **Installed Extensions**.

 ## Create a personal access token (PAT)

 A Personal Access Token will be needed later for the Perforce trigger to call the Azure DevOps pipeline and manage build agents and agent pools.
 Set one up as follows:

-7. In Azure DevOps look for the **Personal Settings** icon (pictured below) in the top-right corner of the web page.
+1. In Azure DevOps look for the **Personal Settings** icon (pictured below) in the top-right corner of the web page.
 Left click on it, then click on **Personal Access Tokens**.

 [![Azure DevOps user settings](media/cloud-build-pipeline/acb3-azdo/usersettings.png)](media/cloud-build-pipeline/acb3-azdo/usersettings.png)

-8. Create a new token by clicking on **+ New Token**.
+2. Create a new token by clicking on **+ New Token**.
 Fill in all the data for the PAT, name it, choose (and note!) your expiry date carefully.
 For Scopes for this demo, you will want:
     - Agent Pools – Read & manage
     - Build – Read & execute

 You may have to click on **Show all scopes** to uncover them all.
 As good security practice, you’ll want to keep the expiry time as soon as is practicable, with the fewest Scopes needed to fulfill the task.

 [![Azure DevOps PAT scopes](media/cloud-build-pipeline/acb3-azdo/patscopes.png)](media/cloud-build-pipeline/acb3-azdo/patscopes.png)

- :pencil: *Save this info!*
+:pencil: **Save this info!** :pencil:
 Once the PAT token is generated, note it down securely – after navigating away from the page, you will no longer be able to see it, and we’ll need it in two places during the setup, later.

 ## Create a Project

-9. Within your Organization, create a new project by clicking **+ New project** in the top right of the web page.
+1. Within your Organization, create a new project by clicking **+ New project** in the top right of the web page.

 [![Create Azure DevOps Project](media/cloud-build-pipeline/acb3-azdo/createproject.png)](media/cloud-build-pipeline/acb3-azdo/createproject.png)

-10. Name the project and determine visibility (who can see this project within your organization) as you wish.
+2. Name the project and determine visibility (who can see this project within your organization) as you wish.
 Advanced options: for this demo, you can leave the advanced options as they are.

-11. In the project, create a new Repo by clicking on Files under the Repos icon, pictured here.
+3. In the project, create a new Repo by clicking on Files under the Repos icon, pictured here.

 [![Create Azure DevOps Repo](media/cloud-build-pipeline/acb3-azdo/createrepo.png)](media/cloud-build-pipeline/acb3-azdo/createrepo.png)

-12. It will say the project is empty, and to add some code.
+4. It will say the project is empty, and to add some code.
 In the bottom-most option (Initialize a main branch with a README or gitignore), click **Initialize**.
 Although our game code is in perforce, we will use this Repo to store and version our pipeline code.

 [![Init Azure DevOps Repo](media/cloud-build-pipeline/acb3-azdo/initrepo.png)](media/cloud-build-pipeline/acb3-azdo/initrepo.png)

 ## Create service connections for your project

 For your Azure DevOps pipelines to access Azure resources like Virtual Machine Scale Sets and Storage Accounts, you will need a service principal-based linkage between the two.
 This project-level linkage is in the form of a service connection.
 Specifically, one that is an Azure Resource Manager type.
 Please follow the instructions starting here to set this up.

-13. You will first need to create a service principal in your Azure subscription.
+1. You will first need to create a service principal in your Azure subscription.
 Follow [these instructions](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal).

-14. Next, create an Azure Resource Manager [service connection](https://docs.microsoft.com/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal).
+2. Next, create an Azure Resource Manager [service connection](https://docs.microsoft.com/azure/devops/pipelines/library/connect-to-azure?view=azure-devops#create-an-azure-resource-manager-service-connection-with-an-existing-service-principal).
 Use the existing service principal created from the step before.

 For Azure Resource Manager service connection setup, try the automatic method first, and if there is a problem with finding your subscription, try the manual method next.

 For manual setup, have on hand your:

 - Subscription ID
 - Subscription Name
 - Application (Client) ID (this will map to the Service Principal ID field)